ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 computing services.
 A unique service identifier is used by all the service instances for a specific service no matter which edge site an instance may attach to.
-The mapping of this service identifier to a network locator makes sure the data packet CATS potentially reach any of the service instances deployed in various edge sites.
+The mapping of this service identifier to a network locator is basic to steer traffic to any of the service instances deployed in various edge sites.

 Moreover, according to CATS use cases, some applications require